Orthodox vs. Catholic vs. Protestant

 |---|---|---|---|

-| Primary Service | Divine Liturgy (Eucharistic, ~3 hours) | Mass (Eucharistic, ~45 min–1 hour) | Worship service (sermon-focused, music, prayer; 45 min–1.5 hours) |
+| Primary Service | Divine Liturgy (Eucharistic; typically ~90 minutes in parishes, longer in monasteries and on feast days) | Mass (Eucharistic; ~45 min–1 hour ordinary-form; Tridentine (traditional Latin) Mass often ~1.5 hours) | Worship service (sermon-focused, music, prayer; 45 min–1.5 hours) |

 | Structure | Proskomedia (preparation), Liturgy of the Catechumens (readings), Liturgy of the Faithful (Eucharist), dismissal | Introductory rites, Liturgy of the Word (readings), Liturgy of the Eucharist, closing rite | Prelude, hymns, reading, prayer, sermon, response, closing hymn |

-| Language | Traditionally Latin (Slavonic, Greek, Coptic, etc.); recent translation to modern languages | Latin (Tridentine Mass) or vernacular (post-Vatican II); official language still Latin | Vernacular (native language) from the beginning |
+| Language | Greek, Church Slavonic, Arabic, Romanian, Georgian, and other historic liturgical tongues; in diaspora, increasingly English and other modern vernaculars | Latin (Tridentine Mass) or vernacular (post-Vatican II); official language still Latin | Vernacular (native language) from the beginning |

 | Emphasis | Theosis through cosmic participation; liturgy as heaven on earth | Eucharist and sacrifice; education through readings and homily | Scripture and preaching; edification of believers; congregational participation |